lhozdroid/js-modal/README.md

 ## Description <a name="description"></a>

-The Vanilla JS Modal is a lightweight javascript class for creating dialog or loading modals.
+The JS Modal is a lightweight javascript class for creating dialog or loading modals.
 It provides a simple way to generate modals with different styles such as success, warning, danger, light, and dark, along with customizable messages.

 ### Features <a name="features"></a>